 Frequently Asked Questions About Workers Compensation

 Work injury benefits are a confusing and complicated system that requires knowledge and action on the part of the injured worker, which is not fair.
-However, armed with some simple knowledge and legal assistance from the Santa Clara County Law Offices of Bo Katzakian, you can make the right decisions for you and your family.
+However, armed with some simple knowledge and legal assistance from the workers’ compensation attorneys at Law Offices of Bo Katzakian, you can make the right decisions for you and your family.

 For information on how we can help you in your workers’ comp case, call 888-724-4138 to schedule a free initial consultation.